ingadhoc/stock/stock_usability/README.rst

 #.
 On draft pickings, if you change source or target locations, related moves will be update accordingly (by default they where not updated).
 #.
 Block change of picking type in other state than 'draft'
 #.
 Add button "Set all Done" on pack operations
+#.
+Add tracking field and Messaging in "Stock Warehouse Orderpoint".

 Installation
 ============